 - The lowest mean weight gains were seen in men and women classified as converted, in whom the mean annual weight gain was 40 and 29% smaller, respectively, compared with the mean annual weight gain in meat-eaters (P<0.001 for both men and women).

 - The average weight gain over five years in a population of meat-eating, fish-eating, vegetarian, and vegan men and women in the UK was approximately 400g per year

 - A significant, although small, difference in weight gain (approximately 300g per year) was observed in the vegans compared to the meat-eaters, and for women, also in the fish-eaters compared to the meat-eaters.

-- The EPIC-Oxford study involves subjects who are more health conscious than the general UK population (vegan and vegetarians were targeted at recruitment)
+- The EPIC-Oxford study involves subjects who are more health conscious than the general UK population (vegans and vegetarians were targeted at recruitment)

 - Although weight and height were self-reported, bias is not expected because change in weight was considered.

 Research Design and Implementation Criteria Checklist: Primary Research